-Patterdale terriers are also known as Black Fell terriers, Fell terriers, Smooth Fell terriers, Lakeland terriers, Cumberland terriers or Westmoreland terriers.
-They were developed in the early 1900s in the Patterdale region of England to hunt small animals.
-In this brief guide, we will study the temperament, price of Patterdale terrier puppies, the best breeders as well as tips for training your Patterdale terrier.
-We will also briefly cover common health problems faced by this terrier breed.
+Patterdale terriers were developed in the early 1900s in the Patterdale region of England to hunt small animals.
+In this brief guide, we will study the temperament of this dog and we also have some great tips for training your Patterdale terrier and much more.

 - Those who know the Patterdale terrier believe it to be a premier earth-working terrier that has absolutely no substitutes.
 These phenomenal hunting dogs are comical beasts that were bred to find, track, or trail quarry, especially underground, and sometimes even bolt the quarry.